-Dr. Arnaout is a physician-scientist in the Division of Nephrology at Massachusetts General Hospital in Boston.
-He is also Professor of Medicine at Harvard Medical School.
+Dr. Arnaout is a physician-scientist in the Department of Medicine at Massachusetts General Hospital in Boston.
+He is Chief-Emeritus of the Division of Nephrology at Massachusetts General Hospital, and Professor of Medicine at Harvard Medical School.

 Phone 2: 617-726-5663